Books we can’t wait to read in 2017

 by Tom Verducci, 3/28, Crown Archetype).
 The warning about Russian hacking (How America Lost Its Secrets: Edward Snowden, the Man and the Theft

-by Edward Jay Epstein, 1/17, Knopf) may be coming a little late, but it's fitting that by the time Donald Trump assumes the presidency there will be not one, but two books about how he managed to win the election, one from the left (Insane Clown President: Dispatches from the 2016 Circus
+by Edward Jay Epstein, 1/17, Knopf) may be coming a little late, but it's fitting that by the time Donald Trump assumes the presidency there will be not one but two books about how he managed to win the election, one from the left (Insane Clown President: Dispatches From the 2016 Circus

 by Matt Taibbi, 1/17, Spiegel & Grau) and one from the right (The Making of the President 2016: How Donald Trump Orchestrated a Revolution